 This course will not count towards the MS in Biology Biological Sciences.
 This course in part two of a study of basic and clinical pharmacology with an emphasis on major drug groups and their mechanisms of action.
 This course will also include the recommended drugs for all major diseases of the CNS not covered by Pharmacology I, blood and the endocrine system, and will also include chemotherapeutics; it will integrate some basic human pathology to enhance further understanding of drugs on certain diseases.
 The study of each drug will cover bioavailability, route of delivery, its mechanism of action, its medical use, its contraindications, and its adverse effects.

 BIO 5406 - Introduction to Toxicology

 Credits, 3 sem. hrs.
-Prerequisite(s): BIO 5412 Medical Physiology

-This course is designed to provide an introduction to fundamental toxicological principles including but not limited to toxicokinetics. xenobiotic metabolism, mechanisms of toxicity (genotoxic and nongenotoxic), organ systems toxicity, environmental toxicity, occupational exposures, heavy metal toxicity, pesticides, and venomous bites/stings.
+Prerequisite(s): BIO 5412 Medical Physiology toxicokinetics. xenobiotic metabolism, mechanisms of toxicity (genotoxic and nongenotoxic), organ systems toxicity, environmental toxicity, occupational exposures, heavy metal toxicity, pesticides, and venomous bites/stings.